icco/ideaius/README.md

 Forkable chatrooms.

+## MVP

+ * Ability to post messages to a topic
+ * Ability to select messages and create a new topic with the selected messages
+ * Ability to post links to images and have them show up inline

 ## Data design

 This is going to be incredibly read heavy.
 Data design might be similar to Twitter lists... but not really.